 Summary: Again, grains are something you might avoid if you happen to be on a strict no-carb diet.
 But, if your diet allows for some carbs, whole grains are a healthy, satiating choice that can really boost your health.

 #5.
-The Grapefruit Diet
+Grapefruit Benefits

-Researchers had people suffering from obesity eat half a grapefruit before meals for twelve weeks.
-The result?
 They lost an average of 3.5 pounds over this period

 But that’s not all.
 The subjects who ate grapefruit also saw reduced insulin resistance, the abnormality behind diabetes and other chronic illnesses.